 PD Gladiators was founded in 2013 by Larry and Ellie Kahn as a nonprofit organization that focused on the role of exercise in slowing the progression of Parkinson’s disease (PD).

-They began participating in An ancient Chinese martial art and exercise characterized by gentle, flowing movement couple with breathing.
-Has been shown to improve symptoms of PD. and Zumba Gold® classes adapted for PD and then teamed up with retired boxing champion Paul Delgado to start a small boxing class in Sandy Springs geared towards people with PD.
+After participating in classes adapted for PD, they teamed up with retired boxing champion Paul Delgado to start a small boxing class in Sandy Springs, GA, geared towards people with PD.
 These classes seemed to improve Larry’s symptoms and gave him hope that he could take back some control over the disease.
-Shortly thereafter, Larry and Ellie organized PD Gladiators and set off on a mission to make sure every person with PD learned of the benefits exercise could provide.
+Shortly thereafter, Larry and Ellie organized PD Gladiators with the mission to make sure every person with PD learned of the benefits exercise could provide.

-After the inaugural Moving Day Atlanta event in 2013, PD Gladiators was awarded their very first grant through the Parkinson’s Foundation community grant program which allowed them to create a network of specialized fitness classes to make exercise safe and accessible for people with PD.
-By the end of 2017 the PD Gladiators Fitness Network consisted of 60 weekly classes in metro Atlanta.
+After the inaugural Moving Day Atlanta in 2013, PD Gladiators was awarded their first Parkinson’s Foundation community grant, allowing them to create a network of specialized fitness classes that are safe and accessible for people with PD.
+By 2017, the PD Gladiators Fitness Network consisted of 60 weekly classes in metro Atlanta.
 The organization also reached out to neurologists and physical therapists to assure they were aware of the recent scientific literature on the benefits of exercise, while encouraging them to prescribe it to their PD patients.

-In 2018, the Parkinson’s Foundation and PD Gladiators determined they can better serve the needs of the Parkinson’s community through an organizational alignment.
-Operating as Parkinson’s Foundation Georgia, the new unit will continue to manage the PD Gladiators Network as well as host the grassroots fundraising program — Moving Day® Atlanta, A Walk for Parkinson’s.
+On August 1, 2018, the Parkinson’s Foundation and PD Gladiators determined they can better serve the needs of the Parkinson’s community through an organizational unification.
+Operating as Parkinson’s Foundation Georgia, we will continue to manage the PD Gladiators Network and host the grassroots fundraising program — Moving Day Atlanta, A Walk for Parkinson’s.
 In addition, Parkinson’s Foundation Georgia will continue to increase awareness and offer free educational resources to the Parkinson’s community.
-The unification became effective on August 1, 2018.